 About Public Process

-Public Process is the public-facing essay series of organvm — an eight-organ creative-institutional system that coordinates approximately 80 GitHub repositories across 8 GitHub organizations.
-ORGAN-V (Logos) is the discourse layer: the place where the system explains itself, documents its decisions, examines its failures, and builds in public.
+Public Process is ORGAN-V (Logos) of the organvm system — the discourse layer.
+This is where the system explains itself, documents its decisions, examines its failures, and builds in public.

 The word logos carries deliberate weight.
 In its Greek origins, logos means not just “word” but “reason” — the principle of order and intelligibility underlying a system.
-ORGAN-V does not merely describe what the organvm system does.
-It articulates why it is structured as it is, how decisions are made, and what those decisions mean for creative practice, institutional design, and the relationship between human direction and AI-generated volume.
+These essays don’t merely describe what the system does.
+They articulate why it is structured as it is, how decisions are made, and what those decisions mean for creative practice, institutional design, and the relationship between human direction and AI-generated volume.

 Every essay published here is simultaneously a piece of critical writing and a portfolio artifact.
-The audience includes grant reviewers, hiring managers, collaborators, and anyone interested in how a single practitioner can sustain a complex creative infrastructure using modern tooling and disciplined governance.
+The audience includes grant reviewers, residency committees, potential collaborators, and anyone interested in how a single practitioner can sustain a complex creative infrastructure using modern tooling and disciplined governance.

 The Eight-Organ Model